jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab11.md

 **M_AXI Bundles**

-Bundling ports into a single interface helps save FPGA resources by eliminating AXI logic, but it can limit the performance of the kernel because all the memory transfers have to go through a single interface.
-The ```m_axi``` interface has independent READ and WRITE channels, so a single interface can read and write simultaneously, though only at one location.
+Bundling ports into a single interface helps save FPGA resources by eliminating AXI logic.
+Still, it can limit the performance of the kernel because all the memory transfers have to go through a single interface.
+The ```m_axi``` interface has independent READ and WRITE channels so that a single interface can read and write simultaneously, though only at one location.
 Using multiple bundles the bandwidth and throughput of the kernel can be increased by creating multiple interfaces to connect to multiple memory banks.

-In the following example all the pointer arguments are grouped into a single ```m_axi``` adapter using the interface option ```bundle=BUS_A```, and adds a single ```s_axilite``` adapter for the m_axi offsets, the scalar argument size, and the function return.
+In the following example, all the pointer arguments are grouped into a single ```m_axi``` adapter using the interface option ```bundle=BUS_A```, and adds a single ```s_axilite``` adapter for the m_axi offsets, the scalar argument size, and the function return.
 [Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/M_AXI-Bundles)

 ```c++
 extern "C" {